kelvins/lbph/README.md

 ![Euclidean Distance](http://i.imgur.com/liBbl6u.gif)

 - The current LBPH implementation uses a fixed `radius` of `1` and a fixed number of `neighbors` equal to `8`.
-In the future, we intend to provide an option to the user set this values as parameters.
+In the future, we intend to provide an option to the user set these values as parameters.

 ## Usage